 After the domain master has transmitted MCCD successive MAP frames that include the handover information mentioned above, it shall stop transmitting MAP, while the node that receives the handover shall start transmitting MAP frames taking the role of the domain master.
-The first transmitted MAP frame shall have the same schedule as the last MAP transmitted by the former domain master and shall be sent in the CFTXOP of the MAP described by the last MAP transmitted by the former domain master.
+The first transmitted MAP frame shall have the same schedule as the last MAP transmitted by the former domain master and shall be sent in the CFTXOP of the MAP described by the last MAP transmitted by the former.
 The HOIP bit shall be cleared.
 This completes the handover protocol.

 The new domain master shall respect all persistent schedules assigned by the former domain master, including long inactivity.
+Since some nodes may become hidden from the new domain master, the new domain master shall designate new MAP relays for these nodes as necessary.